How to Prep: First Basketball Practice

 Final Tip: Keep It Simple

-You don’t need to run the perfect practice.
-You just need to create an environment where kids feel included, active, and motivated to come back next week.
+Your goal for the first basketball practice of the year should simply be to create an environment where kids feel included, active, and motivated to come back next week.

-With a little prep and a lot of energy, you’ll set the stage for a great season
+With a little prep and a lot of energy, you’ll set the stage for a great season.